nordic-roast/gaodim-react-native/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js (LTS version)
-- npm
 - Expo Go mobile app for iOS or Android for testing
-- An IDE

 ### Installation